Do I still need AGLedger if I already run an observability platform?

 Complement

 The verb is complement, not replace.
-Most buyers already have one of these platforms; AGLedger sits underneath and adds the things the platform was not built to provide.
+Most teams already run one of these.
+AGLedger sits underneath and adds what the platform was not built to provide.

 |---|---|---|